wachin/wps-office-all-mui-win-language/README.md

 📌 **Why is this step necessary?**
 WPS Office looks for version **libtiff5**, but on newer versions of Linux, only **libtiff6** is available.
 This command creates a **symlink** that makes the system "trick" WPS Office into using the available version.

+---

 ## Origin of Dictionaries and MUI files
-If any of you are wondering where I got the dictionaries from, it is in the following explanation, which although it has images in Spanish I think you should be able to understand it:
+If any of you are wondering where I got the **dictionaries** and **MUI** from, it is in the following explanation, which although it has images in Spanish I think you should be able to understand it:

 **Where is the files under PlayOnLinux** [https://github.com/wachin/wps-office-all-mui-win-language/blob/master/src/PlayOnLinux's%20virtual%20drives/Where%20is%20the%20files%20under%20PlayOnLinux.md](https://github.com/wachin/wps-office-all-mui-win-language/blob/master/src/PlayOnLinux's%20virtual%20drives/Where%20is%20the%20files%20under%20PlayOnLinux.md)